marafiq/adnanrafiq/blog/2023-10-22-develop-intuitive-understanding-of-middleware-in-asp-net8/index.md

 // and the middleware at the end of the list will execute last for (var c = middlewareList.Count - 1; c >= 0; c--)
 {
-    //When loops runs the first time
-    // you get Custom first delegate handling var middleware = middlewareList[c];
+    var middleware = middlewareList[c];
-    //next is the app function because it is the last middleware in the list var next = app;
+    var next = app;

-    //pass the last function which is app to the middleware at the end of the list app = middleware(next);
+    app = middleware(next);
 }

-//when we exit the loop the middleware at the zero index of list will be the first function
+// On first iteration of the loop c=3
+// middlewareList[3] is the last middleware in the list
+// next is the app function which is the handler and you want it to execute it in the end
+// so you pass the app variable value which is a function to the middleware function which returns a function
+// and assign it to the app variable.

+// On second iteration of the loop c=2
+// middlewareList[2] is the second last middleware in the list
+// next is the function returned by the first iteration of the loop
+// so you pass the next variable value which is a function to the middleware function which returns a function
+// and assign it to the app variable.

+// On third iteration of the loop c=1
+// middlewareList[1] is the third last middleware in the list
+// next is the function returned by the second iteration of the loop
+// so you pass the next variable value which is a function to the middleware function which returns a function
+// and assign it to the app variable.

+// On fourth iteration of the loop c=0
+// middlewareList[0] is the fourth last middleware in the list
+// next is the function returned by the third iteration of the loop
+// so you pass the next variable value which is a function to the middleware function which returns a function
+// and assign it to the app variable.

+// create a context variable
-// Execute the middleware pipeline var context = new HookContext();
+var context = new HookContext();

-//await the first function
-await app(context);
+// Here we call the app function.
+// app function now contains a function returned by the last iteration of the loop await app(context);
+// when it gets called what happens? read the loop comments above in reverse order

 Console.ReadLine();